resa89/pridentifier/README.md

 **App development**
 - add functionality to make evaluation on an uploaded test-set
 - save-button for evaluation results
-- make possible to analyze more than 8 classes (also display scrollable in GUI)
+- enable to analyze more than 8 classes (and make scrollable in GUI)
 - enable tiff-formats